-The inspectors held discussions with teachers, senior members of staff and with the governor with responsibility for safeguarding.
+The inspectors observed a small sample of lessons, conducted formal interviews with pupils and examined samples of pupils' work.
+They held discussions with teachers, senior members of staff and with the two governors, including the chair.
+They observed a sample of the extra-curricular activities that occurred during the inspection period, and attended registration sessions.
 Inspectors visited boarding houses and the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.